 Remember why you love running

 Know before each running session what the purpose of that session is.
 If all your runs are 40 minute steady sessions, then you need to think about adding some faster and longer interval sessions.
+Only by running faster sessions, in addition to your usual steady runs, will you really start to see any major improvements coming your way.

 Get a gadget